jp7677/dxvk-nvapi/README.md

 - `BeginUAVOverlap`/`EndUAVOverlap`
 - `MultiDrawInstancedIndirect`/`MultiDrawIndexedInstancedIndirect`

-It also implements some methods for adapater/display tolopogy and system information.
+It also implements some methods for adapter/display topology and system information.

-This implemenation has been tested against Unreal Engine 4, mostly the game `Assetto Corsa Competizione` and several UE4 technology demos.
+This implementation has been tested with Unreal Engine 4, mostly the game `Assetto Corsa Competizione` and several UE4 technology demos.
 Unreal Engine 4 utilizes `SetDepthBoundsTest`, it may yield like 1% extra performance which seems to be the norm when `Depth bounds test` is used.

 The 32bits version of this implementation has been briefly tested with the `Monster Hunter Official Benchmark` where it also yields a similar small gain in performance.